Everything you need to know about the Oogie Boogie Bash at Disneyland Resort with tips and plans to get the most of your Disneyland Halloween party.

 We just got home from a week at Disneyland.
 Our family loves to go in September every year to soak up Disneyland at Halloweentime.
 We even have a post sharing why Halloweentime is the best time to go to Disneyland.

 Last year, Disneyland was closed and we missed our annual trip.
 So this year, we decided the Oogie Boogie Bash 2021 was in our cards!
 We always wanted to attend Mickey’s Not So Scary Halloween Bash back when it happened at Disneyland.
 But once Disney Parks announced it would move to California Adventure and become the Oogie Boogie Bash, we knew we’d do it eventually.
 I’m so glad this year was our year!
+The return of Disneyland After Dark Events has been extra fun and magical!

 However, there’s a bit of a learning curve.
 We figured out a lot this year and I made sure to write down every tip when we got back to our hotel so I can remember them for next year.
 But more importantly, so I can share them here to help anyone else attending the Halloween party make the most of their night!